 Flash sales embody characteristics of value, quality, and convenience that are well suited to brand-conscious consumers in China seeking quality goods at substantial discounts.
 We offer sales events daily with an ever-changing and curated selection of popular branded products at deeply discounted prices in limited quantities during limited time periods, inspiring our customers with a "thrilling and exciting" shopping experience.
-We optimize the brand composition and product mix of our daily sales events based on our strong merchandizing expertise.
-As of December 31, 2020, we have offered diversified product offerings from over 35,000 popular domestic and international brands, including apparel for women, men, and children, handbags and shoes, cosmetics, mother and baby care products, home goods, and other lifestyle products.
+We optimize the brand portfolio and product mix of our daily sales events based on our strong merchandising expertise.
+As of December 31, 2021, we have offered diversified product offerings from over 41,000 popular domestic and international brands, including apparel for women, men, and children, handbags and shoes, cosmetics, mother and baby care products, home goods, and other lifestyle products.
 We offer products on our platform primarily through a consignment model.
 To foster customer confidence of purchasing high-quality products from our Vipshop Online Platform, we provide limited product quality insurance for our products.

-We primarily offer flash sales events through our two prime traffic channels, Fengqiang and Kuaiqiang.
-Each item is available in limited quantities and remains on sale only while supplies last.
-The products we offer on Fengqiang are generally 70% or more off the original retail price and the discount level of the products on Kuaiqiang generally range from around 10% to 70% off the original retail price.
-We offer new daily sales events twice a day starting at 10 a.m. and 8 p.m.
+We offer new sales events twice a day starting at 10 a.m. and 8 p.m.
 Beijing time, respectively.
 To provide our customers with a greater opportunity to purchase featured discounted products, each customer is only allowed to purchase limited pieces of the same item, depending on the categories.